 Do you have tough burnt foodstuff stuck to the bottom of pots and pans?
 Throw some coffee grounds in there along with a good squirt of detergent.

-Coffee grounds are abrasive and make an excellent scouring agent for any soap.
-It’s a nice way to avoid cleaning with harsh chemicals.
+Coffee grounds are abrasive and make an excellent scouring agent that mixes with any soap.
+It’s a nice way to remove tough grime whilst avoiding cleaning with harsh chemicals.

 Just remember that coffee does stain.
 So your wooden cooking spoons might end up a bit darker.